PLEASE CALL US FOR AN APPOINTMENT

 Please CLICK HERE for Frequently Asked Questions (FAQs).

-Chelation therapy is also used in the treatment of cardiovascular disease.
+Chelation therapy has also been studied as a therapy for cardiovascular disease.
 TACT (Trial to Assess Chelation Therapy) is the first large scale study to determine the efficacy and safety of chelation therapy, with or without high-dose vitamins, for those with cardiovascular disease including prior heart attacks, coronary artery disease, diabetes, etc. The preliminary results of this 10 year, $31 million study showed that EDTA chelation therapy produced statistically significant reductions in cardiovascular events.
 Patients with diabetes were more positively impacted showing a 40% reduction in risk of death from heart disease, 52% reduction in recurrent heart attacks and 43% reduction in death from any cause.
 Gervasio Lamas, M.D., the study’s principal investigator, remarked “These are striking results that, if supported by future research, could point the way towards new treatments to prevent complications of diabetes.”